Elijah Lee: College career

-Junior season (2016)

-Lee led the team in tackles as a junior with 110, while adding 6.5 tackles for loss, 1.5 sacks and two interceptions en route to first-team All-Big 12 honors from the league's coaches, Associated Press (AP), ESPN.com and Phil Steele.
+In 2016, Lee led the team in tackles as a junior with 110, while adding 6.5 tackles for loss, 1.5 sacks and two interceptions en route to first-team All-Big 12 honors from the league's coaches, Associated Press (AP), ESPN.com and Phil Steele.
 He also earned second-team honors from Pro Football Focus (PFF), while he received votes for Big 12 Defensive Player of the Year.
 His 110 total tackles ranked third in the Big 12, while his 72 unassisted tackles tied for ninth in Kansas State history.
 During the season, he recorded at least seven tackles in 10 games, including eight of the nine Big 12 contests.
 He earned Big 12 Defensive Player of the Week honors following the West Virginia contest when he tallied a career-best 14 tackles, including a sack, and an interception.
 His effort against the Mountaineers included a career-best 12 solo stops.
 Lee also reached double-digit tackle marks against Stanford in the season opener contest, Oklahoma in week 6, Iowa State in week 8 and Texas A&M in the Texas Bowl.
 His 12 stops against the Aggies in the Texas Bowl tied for the third most in Kansas State bowl history.
 Lee was on the preseason watch lists for the Bednarik Award, Nagurski Trophy and Butkus Award.

-Lee announced his decision Friday afternoon via Twitter.“After talking with my family and going through the tough times we have experienced this opportunity is something I can’t pass up,” Lee wrote.
-“At this time I will forgo my senior season and enter the upcoming 2017 NFL draft.
-I am looking forward to this opportunity and appreciate everyone’s support going forward.”

-College statistics
+After his junior year, he declared for the 2017 NFL draft.